Software Defined Internet Exchange

 BGP Flowspec

-In RFC 5575, Dissemination of Flow Specification Rules, BGP Flow Specification (Flowspec) describes a mechanism for distributing network layer reachability information (NLRI) for aggregated traffic flows.
+In RFC 5575, Dissemination of Flow Specification Rules, the BGP Flow Specification (Flowspec) describes a mechanism for distributing network layer reachability information (NLRI) for aggregated traffic flows.
 According to the RFC, a flow specification is an n-tuple with several matching criteria.
-It is said that an IP packet matches a defined flow if all the requirements are met.
+An IP packet matches a defined flow if all the requirements are met.
 Flowspecs are n-tuples because they can define multiple match criteria, which must all be met.
 Traffic does not match the flowspec entry if all the tuples are not matched.

 Network operators use BGP flowspec primarily to distribute traffic filtering actions to mitigate DDoS attacks.

-The focus should first be detecting DDOS attacks, such as invalid or malicious incoming requests, and then mitigation.
+The focus should first be on detecting DDOS attacks, such as invalid or malicious incoming requests, and then on mitigation.
 To mitigate DDOS attacks, two steps must be taken:

 Step 1.
 Diversion: Route traffic to a specialized device that removes invalid or malicious packets from the traffic stream while retaining legitimate packets.